 You probably use KPIs in your flooring business already!
 Maybe your KPIs are things like referrals, leads, or sales.
 Whatever they are, they indicate the performance of key metrics.

 A keyword is a word or phrase that’s entered into Google or Bing to trigger a search.
-For example, if you search the phrase “flooring near me” in Google, your keyword is—that’s right—“flooring near me”.
+For example, if you search the phrase “fake wood flooring” in Google, your keyword is—that’s right—“fake wood flooring”.
 When a business engages in SEO (search engine optimization), that business optimizes their content to rank highly in search engine results for their chosen keyword or keywords.

 A landing page is a specific page on a business’s website that users “land” on when they click on an ad or search result.
 Usually, landing pages are built to bring users further into the sales funnel.
 Advertisements should be linked to specific landing pages that are relevant to that ad offering.
 Often, landing pages contain contact forms, calls to action, and other tools used to convert users into leads.